glyph/Fritter/docs/persistence.rst

    :start-after: app-method
    :end-before: end-reminder

-So that's it for our "object model", such as it is, for this extremely simple application.
+So that's it for our "object model", such as it is, for this application.
 Next we need to add the functions to perform the tasks that we need.

 First, we need to actually schedule the reminder.
-For that, we'll have a very simple function that schedules our ``show`` method with a given scheduler.
+For that, we'll have a function that schedules our ``show`` method with a given scheduler.
 To do this, we'll take a scheduler, some number of seconds into the future, and a message to show.
 We'll instantiate a ``Reminder``, and create a ``datetype.DateTime`` with a ``ZoneInfo`` time zone.